jonathank1906/AOOP-Exam/README.md

 ```cs
 using System.Collections.Concurrent;
 ```
+- Concurrent collections are not very different frmo normal collcetions, in terms of syntax and usage.
+Concurrent collections, however, are only useful for multithreaded applications.
+In addition, only if you plan on using the collection over multiple threads.
+Otherwise the normal collections are stil the way to go if you plan on using it with just one thread.
 ### Locking Collections ("Thread-Safe Collections")
 - Standard (generic) collections are not thread-safe for writing or enumeration.
 What this means is if you change a list for example, and you have another thread going through each item in the list (enumeration - for loop) and you change it in a different thread your program will either do something weird or will throw an exception.
     - This is done on purpose (why the collections are not thread-safe by default) as making a collection thread safe by locking is not for free.
 The disadvantage is that is makes it a little slower to compute.